We compare what's there to find the best deals for you.

 Compare and book low-cost Paphos flights well in advance and you can secure some fantastic deals.

-Airlines including Ryanair, Jet2, easyJet, British Airways, Monarch, Thomas Cook and Thomson operate cheap flights to Paphos from airports all around the UK.
+Airlines including Ryanair, Jet2, easyJet, British Airways, Thomas Cook and TUI operate cheap flights to Paphos from airports all around the UK.

 Dozens of flights take off from London each week at the height of the holiday season.
 Fly to Paphos from Gatwick with Thomas Cook or easyJet, from Stansted with Ryanair and from Luton with easyJet.